 They enjoy playing with smaller beads for stringing, and with simple weaving toys, sewing cards, looper looms, and simple sewing kits (see also Media Play: Arts & Crafts).
-While they still have some difficulty exercising fine motor control with manicure, make-up, and disguise kits, children in this age group better understand how to use such kits safely and appropriately for dress-up play.
+Although they still have some difficulty exercising fine motor control with manicure, make-up, and disguise kits, children in this age group understand better how to use these kits safely and appropriately for dress-up play.
 These have a basic understanding of the dynamics of good and evil, and begin to enjoy games like cops and robbers.
 They also enjoy other simple story lines that involve exploration, dinosaurs, pets, and family contexts.
 Three-year-old children are better able to remove a necklace from around their neck, but require large hooks or other fasteners that can be easily separated or undone.

 This age group demonstrates more expansive conceptualizations of symbolic meanings and moderate problem-solving abilities.
-Children 4- and 5-years-old develop greater sophistication in their pretend play and more often enact extended stories.
-They enjoy more elaborate, detailed costumes (for example, superheroes and identifiable professions), accessories (for example, rings, earrings, bracelets, necklaces, wigs, hats, ties, and gloves), and kits (such as manicure, make-up, and disguise kits) that increase their opportunities for independently developing and extending more complex dramas and fantasies.
+Children 4 and 5 years old develop greater sophistication in their pretend play and more often enact extended stories.
+They enjoy more elaborate, detailed costumes (e.g., superheroes and identifiable professions), accessories (e.g., rings, earrings, bracelets, necklaces, wigs, hats, ties, and gloves), and kits (i.e., manicure, make-up, and disguise kits) that increase their opportunities for independently developing and extending more complex dramas and fantasies.
 Adult coaching helps children in this age group to extend their pretend play.
-Their dexterity and fine motor skills are moderately developed to the point where they can better handle typical adult-size snaps, buttons, buckles, hooks, and lacing challenges.
-Bows are a more difficult, though acceptable challenge.
+Their dexterity and fine motor skills are moderately developed to the point where they can handle adult-size snaps, buttons, buckles, hooks, and lacing challenges better.
+Bows are a more difficult, although acceptable challenge.

-Children in this age group can copy longer sequential patterns and create simple multiple-order patterns when using smaller beads for stringing.
+Children in this age group can copy longer, sequential patterns and create simple multiple-order patterns when using smaller beads for stringing.
 They enjoy simple weaving and sewing kits, sewing cards, and looper looms, and they start to master simple bows by the time they reach 6 years of age.
-The dress-up materials that interest them to the greatest degree are based on themes from various experiences and media (television, videos, computer games, movies, and books), including doctor, house/family, school, police, military, fire fighters, dinosaurs, pets, and spaceships.
+The dress-up materials that interest them to the greatest degree are based on themes from various experiences and media (e.g., television, videos, computer games, movies, and books), including doctor, house/family, school, police, military, fire fighters, dinosaurs, pets, and spaceships.